-As one of the most renowned art museums in North America, visiting the Art Gallery of Ontario (AGO) is one of the best things to do in Toronto for art lovers and culture-seekers alike.
+For art lovers and culture seekers, visiting the Art Gallery of Ontario (AGO) is one of the best things to do in Toronto.
+The AGO is one of the most renowned art museums in North America.

-The AGO is home to a whopping collection of more than 100,000 artworks, spanning everything from classic European painting to edgy modern art by well-known local, Canadian, and international artists.
+The AGO is home to a whopping collection of more than 100,000 artworks.
+They span everything from classic European paintings to edgy modern art.
+The collection covers well-known local, Canadian, and international artists.

-Among the many highlights at the Art Gallery of Ontario are the Canadian First Nations exhibits featuring paintings, photos, and sculptures from some of Canada’s emerging Inuit, Métis, and Indigenous artists.
+Among the highlights at the Art Gallery of Ontario are the Canadian First Nations exhibits.
+They feature paintings, photos, and sculptures from some of Canada’s emerging Inuit, Métis, and Indigenous artists.
 Also on display at the gallery are several works from Canada’s famous Group of Seven landscape painters.

-Located just west of Spadina between Dundas and College, Kensington Market is not just one of the most interesting places to go in Toronto but one of the top markets in North America.
+Located west of Spadina between Dundas and College, Kensington Market is one of the most exciting places to go in Toronto.
+The area is even one of the top street markets in North America.

-This warren of streets and alleyways, flanked by elegant Victorian houses, was once one of Toronto’s most predominant Jewish quarters.
-The current market dates back to the 1920 when families would peddle their wares to neighbours within their quaint downtown neighbourhood.
+Elegant Victorian houses flank the warren of streets & alleyways.
+The neighbourhood was once one of Toronto’s most predominant Jewish quarters.
+The current market dates back to the 1920s when families would hit the streets to peddle their wares to neighbours.

-Today, Kensington Market is one Toronto’s most diverse corners.
-As you wander about the market, you’ll encounter shops with goods from every corner of the planet including Europe, the Caribbean, Middle East, and Asia.
+Today, Kensington Market is one of Toronto’s most diverse corners.
+As you wander about the market, you’ll encounter shops with goods from every corner of the planet.
+Among the regions represented are Europe, the Caribbean, the Middle East, and Asia.

 St. Lawrence Market

 Located in Old Town Toronto, St. Lawrence Market is the city’s premier destination for foodies.
-Iconic enough to score a spot on National Geographic’s list of world’s best food markets, this popular market has been a fixture in the Toronto food scene for over two centuries.
+The market is iconic enough to score a spot on National Geographic’s list of the world’s best food markets.
+It’s been a fixture in the Toronto food scene for over two centuries.

 The spacious St. Lawrence Market sprawls across two buildings: North Market & South Market.

-In the South Market, you’ll roam amongst restaurants and food vendors with dishes circumnavigating the entire gamut of world cuisines.
-The building also hosts the Market Gallery, featuring a series of rotating exhibits that accent Toronto’s art & culture scene.
-Aspiring chefs will also find an opportunity to perfect their cooking skills with the variety of culinary classes offered here.
+In the South Market, you’ll roam among restaurants and food vendors.
+Their dishes circumnavigate the entire gamut of world cuisines.
+The building also hosts the Market Gallery.
+The gallery features a series of rotating exhibits that accent Toronto’s art & culture scene.
+Aspiring chefs can also perfect their cooking skills here.
+The market offers a variety of culinary classes.

 If you happen to visit Toronto on a Saturday, set your sights on the North Market.
-Every Saturday farmers from around the GTA set up shop to sell their fresh produce, meats, and cheese to Torontonians.
-It’s always a lively atmosphere with plenty of great fresh food on offer!
+Every Saturday, farmers from around the GTA set up shop to sell their fresh produce, meats, and cheese to Torontonians.
+It’s always a lively atmosphere with plenty of fresh food on offer!

-No visit to Toronto is complete without enjoying a stroll or a night out on the town in the Entertainment District.
-Centred around King Street West, the district takes up a large chunk of Toronto’s bustling downtown, the Entertainment District centres around trendy King Street West.
-Along this iconic boulevard, you’ll find a smattering of bars & restaurants along with a number of performing venues that form Toronto’s theatre district including Roy Thomson Hall and the Princess of Wales Theatre.
+No visit to Toronto is complete without a stroll or a night out on the town in the Entertainment District.
+Centred around King Street West, the district takes up a large chunk of Toronto’s bustling downtown.

+Along the trendy main street, you’ll find a smattering of bars & restaurants.
+You’ll also spot several performing venues that form Toronto’s theatre district.
+The most popular include Roy Thomson Hall and the Princess of Wales Theatre.

-Every September, King Street West also plays host to the world-famous Toronto International Film Festival (TIFF).
-Centred around the TIFF Bell Lightbox, the film festival is the best chance to rub elbows with your favourite celebrities outside of Hollywood as they descend upon Ontario’s capital to promote their latest films.
+Every September, King Street West hosts the world-famous Toronto International Film Festival (TIFF).
+The film festivals centres around the TIFF Bell Lightbox at the corner of King and John Street.
+Hang out here to rub elbows with your favourite celebrities as they descend upon Ontario’s capital to promote their latest films.

 If shopping is more your thing, head up to Queen Street West.
-Long considered one of the coolest hangout spots in Toronto, the street is home to a wide array of hip boutique shops selling everything from vintage clothing to vinyl records.
+Long considered one of Toronto’s coolest hangout spots, the street is home to a wide array of hip boutique shops.
+The stores sell everything from vintage clothing to vinyl records.

 Queen West is also home to several legendary Toronto live music venues.
-Check the schedule and catch a show at The Rex Hotel Jazz and Blues Bar, Cameron House, and the Horseshoe Tavern.
+Check the schedule and catch a show at The Rex Hotel Jazz and Blues Bar, Cameron House, or the Horseshoe Tavern.

-While you’re bound to find some delectable dim sum, bubble tea, or Peking duck any day of the year, the most colourful time to visit Toronto’s Chinatown is during Chinese New Year when the area bursts into a cavalcade of festivities.
+You’ll find delectable dim sum, bubble tea, or Peking duck any day of the year.
+The most colourful time to visit Toronto’s Chinatown, though, is during Chinese New Year.
+During the festivities, the area bursts into a cavalcade of festivities.

 Where to stay in Toronto for sightseeing

 As the largest city in Canada, figuring out where to stay in Toronto can be a challenge.
-If you want to check out the top points of interest in Toronto, the best areas to stay in Toronto are those in & around the downtown core including the Entertainment District, Yorkville, and West Queen West.
-Here are a few great hotels to start your accommodations search…
+To check out the top points of interest in Toronto, the best areas to stay in Toronto are those in & around the downtown core.
+The best neighbourhoods include the Entertainment District, Yorkville, and West Queen West.
+Here are a few great hotels to start your accommodations search.

-- Sheraton Centre Toronto Hotel: A stone’s throw away from Nathan Phillips Square, this 4-star hotel offers large elegant rooms in a fantastic central Queen Street locations.
+- Sheraton Centre Toronto Hotel is a stone’s throw away from Nathan Phillips Square.
+This 4-star hotel offers large elegant rooms in a fantastic central Queen Street location.

-- Marriott Downtown at CF Toronto Eaton Centre: With Yonge-Dundas Square close by, this mid-range hotel is a great choice for travellers looking to tackling Toronto’s restaurant & shopping scene.
+- Marriott Downtown at CF Toronto Eaton Centre sits close to Yonge-Dundas Square.
+This mid-range hotel is a great choice for travellers looking to tackle Toronto’s restaurant & shopping scene.
 There’s a great outdoor pool here if you happen to be visiting Toronto in the dead heat of summer.

-- Four Seasons Hotel Toronto at Yorkville: Hands down one of the best luxury hotels in Toronto, this 5-star hotel charms guests with everything from offering some of the best skyline views in the city to its legendary customer service.
+- Four Seasons Hotel Toronto at Yorkville is hands down one of the best luxury hotels in Toronto.
+This 5-star hotel charms guests with everything from its skyline views to its legendary customer service.